-Near drowning is associated with water inhalation that can result in cessation of breathing.
-When water gets into the airway, damage to the lungs occurs resulting in the collapse of the airways (atelectasis) and pulmonary edema.
+Inhaling water, also known as near-drowning, is when water gets into an animal’s airway, damaging the lungs and potentially causing collapse of the airways (atelectasis) and pulmonary edema.
 In addition, the larynx can spasm and close the airway.
-Breathing can stop and death ensues.

-The pets most commonly affected by drowning are those that are young, old, or debilitated.
-Even normal healthy pets can lose their strength quickly or be unable to swim.
-Learn more about Near Drowning in Dogs.
+The pets most commonly affected by drowning or near-drowning are those that are young, old or have severe injuries.
+However, even healthy pets can lose their strength quickly or struggle to swim.

-- Signs of blue-green algae toxicity that affects the nervous system includes drooling, muscle tremors, seizures, and paralysis.
+- Signs that your dog may have a neurological issue from blue-green algae toxicity include drooling, muscle tremors, and paralysis.

-3. Toxins in the water from fertilizers, bug killers, weed killers, and pesticides can seep into the water table from products spread on farm fields that run off into lakes, streams, creeks, ponds, and rivers.
-Signs of toxicity will depend on the underlying chemicals used.
-Dogs can ingest this water or lick the water off their paws causing anything from vomiting, diarrhea, lethargy, weakness, liver failure, or neurological symptoms.
+3. Toxins.
+Polluted water often stems from the use of fertilizers, weed killers, and pesticides.
+These harmful toxins can seep into the water table from products spread on farm fields that run off into lakes, streams, and rivers.
+Signs of toxicity will depend on the underlying chemicals used, but often present themselves with vomiting, diarrhea, and lethargy.

-4. Animals or parasites in the water can cause problems in dogs.
-Dogs can be exposed to snakes, alligators, crocodiles, sea lice, jellyfish, toxic frogs, or infected protozoan parasites such as Giardia that can lead to wounds, trauma, or infections.
+4. Parasites.
+When swimming in natural bodies of water, pets can be exposed to sea lice, toxic frogs, or infected protozoan parasites such as Giardia, that can lead to wounds, trauma or infections.

-5. Trauma from things in the water or under the water that is not visible or on the beach are common pet water safety hazards.
-Underwater trash such as boards with nails from debris or broken docks can be underwater and cause lacerations or punctures.
-Washed up bottles, glass, and/or metal can easily cut paws in the water or on the beach.
+5. Trauma.
+Blunt trauma can occur in the water or under the water from objects not visible above the surface.
+Trash like boards with nails from broken docks can linger underwater and cause lacerations or punctures.
+Additionally, washed up bottles, glass, and metal can easily cut paws in the water or on the beach.

 Pet Water Safety Tips